pearmini/genji/README.md

-# Genji Notebook
+# Genji

-Build observable and interactive JavaScript notebook from pure markdown.
+A grammar extended from markdown to build observable and interactive JavaScript document.
+It now has been implemented as a doc tool **genji-notebook** to help your write docs for Canvas/SVG based library.

 ![sparrow](./assets/sparrow.png)